Our Top-Seller: The Frankfurt Christmas Market

 Hot apple wine (the wintertime variation of the locals’ beverage of choice), roasted almonds, mulled wine and traditional marzipan candies known as “Bethmännchen” have been pleasing the palates of the region’s population during the dark days of winter for hundreds of years.
 In 1997, after over 600 years of local market success, event organisers finally dared to export the Frankfurt Christmas Market to more faraway destinations.

-Birmingham, one of Frankfurt’s partner cities, initially agreed to a one-time co-operation.
+One of Frankfurt’s partner cities, Birmingham, initially agreed to a one-time co-operation.
 The market was such a success, however, that the collaboration was turned into an annual affair, bringing continental Christmas traditions to the British Isles on a regular basis.
 All in all, more than five million visitors flocked to the market’s 100-plus stalls in 2012.
 Here, they were able to experience festive Advent traditions, German-style.
 Birmingham’s version of the Frankfurt Christmas Market thus became as popular as the original, making it the largest German-style Christmas market outside the German-speaking world.

 The Christmas market in Leeds, first held in 2002, traditionally kicks off as early as mid-November.
 For a total of 38 days, the market’s German exhibitors ensure that their guests are well catered for in every sense of the word.
-The Scottish representation of the Frankfurt Christmas Market, taking place in Edinburgh since 2000, attracts approximately 600,000 visitors a year.
-Here, some 33 booths and stalls help to make the highland’s cold winter days a little warmer and cosier.

 The British versions of the Frankfurt original have been a steady component of the UK’s Advent season for nearly 15 years.
 Their stalls offer authentic wood, leather and pottery goods as well as a delicious assortment of culinary specialities.
 At the “Frankfurt Xmas Pub”, visitors gather from near and far to enjoy German beer and frankfurters, two of the most popular items on offer.